thunlp/PathNRE/README.md

 # PathNRE
-Codes and Dataset for ‘‘Incorporating Relation Paths in Neural Relation Extraction’’.
+Codes and Dataset for EMNLP2017 paper ‘‘Incorporating Relation Paths in Neural Relation Extraction’’.

 ## Cite